jahid012/event_management_system/README.md

         ```

 3.  **Access the Application:**
-    Open your web browser and navigate to `http://localhost/` (or the appropriate URL).
+    Please navigate to `http://localhost/` (or the appropriate URL) to open the project.